TokenBrice/blog/content/about/_index.md

 I host the weekly live shows that take place on **[Monday at 5pm on the YouTube channel DeFi France](https://www.youtube.com/c/defifrance)** - after a press review of the French-speaking DeFi, we analyze a transversal theme or a given project.

 ### ParaSwap

-ParaSwap is a tool that allows the optimization of token exchanges via decentralized exchanges on the Ethereum network.
+ParaSwap is a tool enabling the optimization of token swaps via decentralized exchanges on the Ethereum network and compatible EVM sidechains (currently BSC, Polygon and Avalanche).
 It is directly accessible, but also integrable & usable by other decentralized applications.

-I work to make ParaSwap as accessible as possible thanks to the development of ** [its user documentation: 📖 Learn2Swap](https://learn2swap.com/l2s/)**.
-Feel free to contact me to talk about swaps and how the ParaSwap API can be used.**
+In November 2021, [the PSP token was launched](https://doc.paraswap.network/psp-token-and-governance/token-overview), allowing for further decentralization of the protocol and gradual delegation of core functions to the DAO.
+As a "governance ambassador", I am here to facilitate the takeover and ramp-up of the ParaSwap DAO.

+### Luchadores

+UltraSoundNFT
+An NFT project that does things right: 100% onchain data (svg) and attribute generation during mint by a verifiable and auditable process (ChainLink VRF).
+Game in Play2Earn model to come.

 ### BanklessFR